 For much of his extensive career, Alan was an in-patient consultant and had a special interest in eating disorders.
 He is also experienced in CAMHS Tier 3 and had a particular interest in dissociative disorders and self-harm.

 Alan sees his role as an FPSA trustee as a natural extension of his skills and knowledge.
-It gives him, he says, an opportunity to help professionals assess training opportunities and funding.
+It gives him, he says, an opportunity to help fellow professionals through assessing training opportunities and applications for funding.
+He also feels that it gives him an opportunity to make some use of his background in academic publishing.

 Janine Smith has been involved with our organisation for many years, both locally and at a national level, serving as a trustee and a director.
 She was involved in the strategic development of our transformation from a membership organisation to a grant giving foundation.
 This led to our successful change to the FPSA in 2011.

 Since Janine qualified as a nurse in mental health in 1991, she has worked in Nottingham CAMHS (in-patient/Tier 4) as a senior nurse.
-She is still with Nottingham CAMHS, working as a Clinical Nurse Specialist in the Self-Harm Team.
+She is still with Nottingham CAMHS, working as a Clinical Nurse Specialist in the CAMHS Crisis Team.

 Janine is particularly interested in adolescents and self-harm, and delivering evidence-based practice interventions.
 She is keen to explore how systems outside the health arena and multi-agency and inter-agency working can be developed to work in the best interests of young people.